Access friendly trails south of Perth

 Lesueur Walk Trails include the Lesueur Entry Station Walk 50m return and located approximately 2km from Cockleshell Gully Road along the 18km bitumen Lesueur Scenic Drive.
 There is also a 400m return Botanical Path which leads to Iain Wilson Lookout within the Lesueur National Park.

-Weano Gorge is spectacular and beautiful and is perhaps the most accessible gorge in Karijini National Park (Western Australia’s second largest national park).
+Weano Gorge is spectacular and beautiful and is perhaps the most accessible gorge in Karijini National Park.
 Around the top of the gorge there are relatively easy walks accessible from the picnic area.
 The Park includes a visitor centre off Banjima Drive with sealed tracks around the centre.
 At Hamersley Gorge there is a 50m walk along a sealed track to a lookout over the gorge.
 There is assisted wheelchair access to Junction Pool Lookout, Circular Pool Lookout and the Weano Recreation Area.
 Independent wheelchair access is available at the Karijini Visitor Centre and the Dales Recreation Area.

 From the sheltered Hawks Head picnic area in Kalbarri National Park there are great views of the Murchison River Gorge or there is a solid path to the lookout point providing more views of the Gorge.
 There is also the Ross Graham Lookout accessed off the Hawks Head Road with picnic areas and toilets with a 20m walk to the lookout.